 Like many Catholic parishes throughout the US, Corpus Christi Church, in the bustling Tampa Bay community of Temple Terrace, operates an active St. Vincent de Paul mission outreach.
 Cornerstones of The Society’s mission are:

 Members of the parish’s Society of St. Vincent de Paul are men and women who strive to grow spiritually by offering person-to-person service to neighbors in need.
 Members represent all ages, every race, and all incomes, and all are gifted with awareness that the blessings of time, talent, and treasure are to be shared with neighbors in need.

 In Temple Terrace, Vincentians uphold the tradition of offering personalized assistance to those in need in their community (in the 33617 and 33637 zip codes).
-People who meet eligibility criteria can receive food assistance, healthcare, and financial aid from the church’s mission.
+People who meet eligibility criteria can receive food assistance and healthcare from the church’s mission.

 Food distribution from the St. Vincent de Paul Pantry takes place every Saturday morning from 9am – 11am.
 Fresh produce from the church’s organic garden is included along with the shelf-stable pantry food, providing extra nutritional quality.
 (The pantry is closed on the last Saturday of any month with 5 Saturdays.
 In 2023, those dates are: April 29, July 29, Sept 30, November 25, and December 23 & 30.)

 Nurses from the Faith Community Nursing (FCN) Ministry, supported through the Bay Care Health Systems, are also present each Saturday morning during Pantry hours.
 They meet with clients, assess their health needs, determine resources, educate, and make referrals as warranted.